bobheadxi/raycast-sourcegraph/README.md

 To get started, you can try the [public Sourcegraph Cloud contexts](https://sourcegraph.com/contexts), or configure your own in your Sourcegraph Cloud account or self-hosted Sourcegraph instance's "Contexts" page!

 The Sourcegraph Raycast extension allows you to set a default context for your searches in the "Search Code" command preferences.
-To override it for a search, just include a `context:` parameter in your query.

 ### Find Search Notebooks